 The Former Head of the Belgian Advisory Committee on Bioethics has written that ‘Belgium stands, ethically, at the top of the world.’
 It is difficult to reconcile that boast with the recent report of the Euthanasia Control Commission.
 Never before have more people died at the hands of doctors.
 In 2015, 2022 intentional killings were officially recorded.
-This year in October, the first child has been euthanized under a ‘compassionate’ law that has been described as the world's most liberal euthanasia regime.
+In October 2016, the first child has been euthanized under a ‘compassionate’ law that has been described as the world's most liberal euthanasia regime.

 In 2002, Belgium enacted a law which allows a person who is ‘in a medically futile condition of constant and unbearable physical or mental suffering that cannot be alleviated’ to be euthanized by a doctor on that individual's request.